 The paper explains in technical terms the creation of the model and database leading to the BIM plugin for universal design.
 The authors claim designers can instantly access universal design standards and incorporate them at the conceptual stage.

 The title of the scientific paper is, Integrating Universal Design Standards and Building Information Modeling at the Conceptual Design Stage of Buildings.
+The authors continued their research and their next paper in 2024 has a similar title which includes life cycle cost analysis.

 There is a similar shorter version of the same study on ResearchGate, titled, Building Information Modeling with Universal Design Requirements for High Accessible Homes.
 This paper has a case example of a four storey home with four apartments on each floor.
-Universal design “families” – windows, doors, floors, etc are applied to create a 3D view and and floor plan.
+Universal design “families” – windows, doors, floors, etc., are applied to create a 3D view and and floor plan.
 The images in the paper show the results.
 The paper explains in technical terms how the model was developed and then applied in the case example.

 From the abstract